System Structure

 Task capture flow

-Section titled “Task capture flow”- the CLI loads
+Section titled “Task capture flow”- The CLI loads local configuration.

-cli.json - the CLI fetches registered projects from the backend
+- The CLI fetches registered projects from the backend.

 Task dispatch flow

-- the backend loads remote-agent settings and project metadata
+- The backend loads runner settings and project metadata.

-- the backend prepares or reuses a remote checkout and worktree
+- The backend prepares or reuses remote workspace state.

-- the backend persists run history for the WebUI
+- The backend stores run history for the WebUI.

 PR review flow

-- the backend stores the review record and every review run
+- The backend stores the review record and each review run.

 Deployment shape